h2oai/h2o-2/h2o-docs/source/Ruser/Rinstall.rst

 **Do you want to install H2O R package 2.1.0.99999.1389130748 from the server (Y/N)?**

 Respond Y or YES.
 This is the mechanism by which the revision of the H2O R package and the H2O instance running on the server are verified as matching and compatible.

-**STEP 5:Upgrading Packages**
+**STEP 5: Upgrading Packages**

 Users may wish to manually upgrade their R packages.
 For instance, if you are running the bleeding edge developer build, it’s possible that